 The next step in our studies is learning how Python represents sequence data types.
-A sequence type has the following properties:
+A sequence type is defined by having the following properties:

-- membership operator (for example, using in); - a size method (given by len(seq)); - slicing properties (for example, seq[:-1]); and - iterability (we can iterate the data in loops).
+- membership operator (for example, the ability of using the keyword in); - a size method (given by the method len(seq)); - slicing properties (for example, seq[:-1]); and - iterability (we can iterate the data inside loops).